MicrosoftMichelle/ProjectRecycle/README.md

 > ```Python
 > storage_account_url = "{insert-storage-account-url}"

-## Create Azure SQL Database:
+## Create an Azure SQL Database:
 > We want a way to store the data in a structured or semi-structured way so that on the other end, we can query it from an application later on.
+Why?
+Mainly to show off (the power of our model)!

 > First, we will create an Azure SQL Database from the portal:
 > ![Create Azure SQL Database](images/create-sql-database.jpg)